Chlamydomonas nivalis: Role in environmental processes and research

+Albedo Reduction

 Visible algal blooms could be a crucial determinant of surface albedo.
 It has been suggested that algal blooms partially composed of C. nivalis may contribute to lowering ice and snow albedo.
 The red coloured pigments produced by the cell in combination with inorganic material could enhance the darkening over the snow and reduce the surface area of white snow.
 Due to the absorption of solar energy by the alga, albedo would be reduced and the darker areas on the snow where the blooms form would melt more rapidly.
-As a result, populations of C. nivalis would increase, creating a feedback loop that amplifies melting and reduces sunlight absorbance which contributes to glacier retreat and lowering albedo, as shown experimentally.
+As a result, populations of C. nivalis would increase, creating a positive feedback loop that amplifies melting and reduces sunlight absorbance which contributes to glacier retreat and lowering albedo, as shown experimentally.
 This is concerning to environmentalists and climate scientists.

+However, it is also important to consider that positive feedback loops may not be a universal response to algal blooms.
+Duration of water melt might be a controlling factor for snow algae blooms and in the European Alps, blooms could be considered as staying stable or even being reduced.

 C. nivalis can be used as a model species for studying the cellular response mechanism to stressful conditions given the harsh conditions of its habitat.
 It is also an important organism to study adaptation to extreme environments and may become one of the leading systems for research in cold adaptation.
 C. nivalis is likely to have strong antioxidant capabilities, a robust repair mechanism, and other components that may be of interest to researchers.

+Industrial and Biomedical

 Thermophilic microalgae have gained biotechnological interest as a source for thermostable enzymes and commercial interest as a source for astaxanthin.
 C. nivalis could also potentially be a source for pharmaceuticals, supplements, or beauty products if the algae could be mass produced for its astaxanthin.
 The snow algae itself is likely safe to eat as there is no evidence supporting that it would cause diarrhea when ingested.

+Astrobiology

+Additionally, psychrophiles have also been of interest in astrobiology (exobiology) to further our understanding of life in the cosmos.
+With their adaptation to icy environments, these organisms can provide valuable insight into how life might evolve under similar conditions but on other cosmic bodies such as the moons Europa and Enceladus.
+Snow algae, specifically Chlamydomonas nivalis, has been of interest due to their production of carotenoids and secondary carotenoids (notably astaxanthin) and using them as biomarkers for habitability in the solar system.